pivotal-cf/docs-pks/azure-cluster-load-balancer.hbs.md

 ## <a id='define-lb'></a>Create and Configure a Load Balancer

-Follow the steps below to create and configure an Azure load balancer for your Tanzu Kubernetes Grid Integrated Edition cluster.
+Follow the steps below to create and configure an Azure load balancer for your {{  vars.product }} cluster.

 ###<a id='create-load-balancer'></a> Create Load Balancer